University of Georgia logo

 Is University of Georgia the right fit for me?

 Whether University of Georgia is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (38% admit rate), cost ($28,830/year out-of-state), campus culture in Athens, and available programs.
+Key factors to consider: admissions selectivity (38% admit rate), avg net price ($13,936/year after aid), campus culture in Athens, and available programs.
 Use CollegeCove's compare tool to weigh University of Georgia against similar schools side-by-side.

 Ready to apply?